alexanderquispe/naics-github-classifier/README.md

 # NAICS GitHub Repository Classifier

-Automated classification of GitHub repositories into NAICS (North American Industry Classification System) sectors using semantic search and LLM-powered validation.
+Automated classification of GitHub repositories into NAICS (North American Industry Classification System) codes using semantic search and LLM-powered validation.

 ## Overview

-This project builds a training dataset for a NAICS classifier by:
+This project builds a training dataset for the ModernBERT NAICS classifier by:
 1. **Semantic Search**: Using BGE embeddings + FAISS to find repositories relevant to each NAICS sector
-2. **LLM Classification**: Using GPT-4 to validate and score whether repositories truly belong to their matched sectors
+2. **LLM Classification**: Using GPT-4 (via OpenAI API or GitHub Copilot API) to validate and score classifications
-3. **Dataset Creation**: Filtering high-confidence predictions (score >= 7) for training data
+3. **Dataset Creation**: Filtering high-confidence predictions for training data

 ## Project Structure